 The Comox Valley's Centre for Community Action

-The post COMOX VALLEY CLIMATE CHANGE CHRONICLES (10): Learning from Monkeys and Chickpeas appeared first on Tide Change.
+The post COMOX VALLEY CLIMATE CHANGE CHRONICLES (15): The Men on the Moon appeared first on Tide Change.

 Stage 3 water restrictions for the Comox Valley Water System have been extended to 4:30 pm on September 22.
 These restrictions were originally scheduled to end today but have been extended due to BC Hydro’s continued maintenance and repair work at the Puntledge River generating station.

 These restrictions apply to the Town of Comox, City of Courtenay, and the Sandwick, Arden, Comox Valley, England Road, Marsden/Camco and Greaves Crescent Water Local Service Areas.

 The post Comox Valley Water System Stage 3 Extended to September 22 appeared first on Tide Change.

 Artist Rita McKeough will be back at the Comox Valley Art Gallery on Saturday, Sept.
 30, to provide a guided tour and talk at 3 p.m. on the final day of her exhibition Veins / Listen / Cul-De-Sac.
 Everyone is welcome and admission is by donation.